 Following receipt of documents from the National Library of Scotland, Edinburgh it has been firmly established that the Fraserburgh Golf Club was founded on 14th April 1777 and that the membership consisted of nineteen of the most prominent “landed gentry” in the north-east of Scotland.

 According to the display boards in the British Golf Museum, StAndrews, Fraserburgh Golf Club is the 5th oldest club in Scotland and the 7th oldest in the World.
-Fraserburgh Golf Club would appear to be the oldest golf club in the World still operating under its original name and is the oldest club north of The Royal & Ancient Golf Club of St Andrews.
+Fraserburgh Golf Club would appear to be the oldest golf club in the World still operating under its original name.

 The original course was nine holes played on the “public commonty” (Fraserburgh Links) but due to congestion, danger to the public and constant interruption the Club, thanks to the generosity of the then Lord Saltoun, moved approximately half a mile south to its present location at Philorth Links in 1891.